 It can be a wise idea to apply for a credit lock or credit freeze at one or all three of the major credit bureaus if you are dealing with a data breach or identity theft.

-Here are the pros and cons of each type of block, as well as when simply using a fraud alert may be a sufficient form of protection.
+Learn the pros and cons of a credit freeze vs. lock here, as well as when what’s known as a fraud alert might provide the right level of protection.

 What Does a Credit Freeze Do?

 A credit freeze (also known as a security freeze) is a free tool that allows you to block all access to your credit report and makes it tougher for identity thieves to open new accounts in your name.

 That’s because nearly all creditors want to see your credit report before they approve an account and extend credit to you.

 If they can’t access your credit report, it’s unlikely that you will get approved.
 That works in your favor when someone other than you is trying to open an account in your name and perhaps commit identity theft.

 Fortunately, according to the Federal Trade Commission (FTC), freezing your credit will not harm your credit score, nor will it impair your ability to get your free annual credit report.